Comfort women: Survivors

 The last surviving victims have become public figures in Korea, where they are referred to as "halmoni", the affectionate term for "grandmother".
 There is a nursing home, called House of Sharing, for former comfort women in South Korea.
 China remains more at the testimony collection stage, particularly through the China "Comfort Women" Issue Research Center at Shanghai Normal University, sometimes in collaboration with Korean researchers.
 For other nations, the research and the interaction with victims is less advanced.

 Despite the efforts at assigning responsibility and victims compensation, in the years after World War II, many former Korean comfort women were afraid to reveal their past, because they are afraid of being disowned or ostracized further.

 Memorials and organizations

 China

 On December 1, 2015, the first memorial hall dedicated to Chinese comfort women was opened in Nanjing.
 It was built on the site of a former comfort station run by the invading Japanese troops during World War II.

 The memorial hall stands next to the Memorial Hall of the Victims in Nanjing Massacre by Japanese Invaders.

-In June 2016, the Research Center for Chinese Comfort Women was established at Shanghai Normal University.
-It is a museum that exhibits photographs and various items related to comfort women in China.
+In 1999, the Research Center for Chinese Comfort Women was established at Shanghai Normal University.
+Its museum opened in June 2016.

+In 2000, the first international conference on the study of Chinese comfort women was held in Shanghai.